BLOG

 Mitchell reports $1,000 of capital gain on Form 8949.

 Unfortunately, these calculations aren’t always so simple.
-An active cryptocurrency trader may have thousands of buys and sells in a year, making it difficult to track their original cost basis.
+An active cryptocurrency trader may have thousands of buys and sells in a year, making it difficult to calculate their net gain/loss.

 Cryptocurrency tax software like CoinLedger can make it easy to track your cryptocurrencies.
 Simply connect your exchanges, import your historical transactions, and let the software crunch your gains and losses for all of your transactions in seconds.